-One day tour in Homolje, which represents a true ecological oasis with numerous watermills, interesting caves, legends, myths and customs.
+One day tour in Homolje, which represents a true ecological oasis.
+This is an area with numerous watermills, interesting caves, legends, myths, and customs.
 Hiking tour to Ježevac peak at 675 m and to the Gornjak Monastery.
 After the hiking tour, we will visit The Krupaj springs.

 Other individual costs

 - Equipment for the tour Homolje: Deep hiking boots with a vibram sole or deep sports shoes with stronger sole, backpack, layered wardrobe, warm for winter conditions (winter jacket, hat, leggings, gloves), we recommend trekking poles, bring enough water and some food (snacks, sandwiches, fruit).

 - Information about a hiking trail:

 - Total ascend/descend: around 650 m

 - Category: easy-moderate

 - Duration: about 5 hours with breaks